Presidential Places History & Virtual Tour

 - Reykjavik Summit House, Iceland, where Ronald Reagan and Mikhail Gorbachev sought to end the Cold War;

 And many, many, many more.

 Exact dates and times have not yet been worked out, but the course is likely to meet Sunday afternoons at 3:00-5:00 PM, Pacific time.
 All meetings are virtual and occur on the web.
 Meetings are recorded and playback is available for those who miss specific sessions.
-First meeting will likely be around March 24, 2019.
+First meeting will likely be in September, 2019.